-If you want to study abroad but don’t have English as your native language, it’s very likely you will need to pass a language test to get admitted to an international university offering English-taught degrees.
+If you want to study abroad but English isn't your native language, it’s very likely you will need to pass a language test to get admitted to an international university offering English-taught degrees.

 But which English language test should you take?
 The answer depends on many factors, like which test/exam is recognised by the university where you want to apply, what exam centres are available near you, how much you’re willing to pay, etc.